BS in Biology / MAT in Science Education

 Deadline to Apply

-The Science Education Master of Arts in Teaching program uses a cohort model, and cohorts begin in the fall semester each year.
-We accept applications on a rolling basis, beginning Oct.
-15, for the first cohort of Double Dawg students.
-Prospective students can apply during the entire year before their intended fall semester start, up to July 1 before fall semester begins in August.
+The Science Education Master of Arts in Teaching program uses a cohort model, and cohorts begin in the Fall semester each year.
+We accept applications on a rolling basis, beginning October 15th, for the first cohort of Double Dawg students.
+Prospective students can apply during the entire year before their intended Fall semester start, up to February 15th before the Fall semester begins in August.

 Application decisions are usually made within two to three weeks of a complete application.
 Late applications that come in after the mid-March target deadline will be considered on a case-by-case basis, and those decisions generally will be made within two to three weeks of a complete application.